 Players must have their own equipment: lacrosse stick, helmet, shoulder pads, elbow pads, gloves, mouth guard, and athletic protector cup.
-The club has gear to loan out on a first come first serve basis.
+The club has the gear to loan out on a first come first serve basis.

 IMPORTANT US Lacrosse passed a rule change (NOCAE ND200) related to reducing the risk of commotio cordis.
 Currently, some manufacturers are providing shoulder pads that meet the requirements however, some manufacturers and retailers still produce and sell non-conforming 2022 field pads.
 We strongly recommend purchasing 2022 compliant pads to avoid repurchasing the conforming pads next year.

 The boys' mandatory gear list includes: